On Fourier restriction type problems on compact Lie groups: Introduction

-Similar to the above discussion on Strichartz estimates, we will provide evidence for the following conjecture on the optimal range for spaces of rank $r\geq 2$, by establishing it for class functions assuming the optimal eigenfunction bounds on tori as conjectured by Bourgain.
+Similar to the above discussion on Strichartz estimates, we will show that certain optimal eigenfunction bounds on tori as conjectured by Bourgain imply the following conjecture of eigenfunction bound for class functions on compact Lie groups.
+Also, the following conjectured optimal range $p>2+\frac{4}{d-2}$ for class functions cannot extend to general functions, which can be seen again using the higher-rank Gaussian beam functions as above.